MRPHarris/compiling-era52arl/README.md

 A step-by-step guide for compiling the ECMWF eccodes libraries and ARL era52arl program on Linux.

 To use ECMWF ERA-5 reanalysis as the input meteorological data for the HYSPLIT model, the conversion program 'era52arl' must be compiled from source by the user.
 I am sure this is trivial for folks experienced with computers, but for me this was an uphill battle.
 I wrote this guide as I worked through the various steps and problems I encountered.
-It is not perfect - you may encounter steps that are incompatible with your system, and so forth.
-Still, I hope it's useful.
+It is not perfect or universal - you may encounter steps that are incompatible with your system, some steps may be unnecessary, and so forth.
+I hope it's useful.

-This is theoretically possible on Windows but I do not recommend it, as parts of the eccodes libraries seem to be written in a way that is incompatible with windows (see e.g. https://github.com/ecmwf/eccodes-python/issues/35).
+This is theoretically possible to do all of this on Windows but I do not recommend it, as parts of the eccodes libraries seem to be written in a way that is incompatible with windows (see e.g. https://github.com/ecmwf/eccodes-python/issues/35).
 If you are absolutely set on compiling on Windows, I have a lengthy document detailing my attempts at compiling the eccodes libraries (I was not able to successfully create the eccodes binaries in Cmake using either UNIX Makefile provided by MSYS2 or with the Microsoft Visual route incl. intel compilers) that may be of use to you; feel free to email me.
 I strongly suggest installing linux (it is quite straightforward and the process does not really vary between Windows OS to my knowledge: https://www.tomshardware.com/how-to/dual-boot-linux-and-windows-11).

 ### Notes
 - Commands to be written in the terminal are bounded by ` `, but should be copied without the bounding punctuation.